Gamersky0/dmp_matlab/README.md

 1.load the 'Model_3D_Data.mat' 2.run simulink file 'Model_3D.slx' 3.run script file 'Model_3D_file.m'

-The result is the trajectory for the dual-arm 3D cooperative manipulation
+The result is the trajectory for the dual-arm 3D cooperative manipulation.